3337/MarketCrash/README.md

 For the Dow Jones and BTC price it using API-s what available publicly without a key. (api.coinbase.com and financialmodelingprep.com).

 The program checks:
-BTC price in USD
+BTC price in USD,
-Dow Jones index price in USD
+Dow Jones index price in USD,
-USD price in HUF
+USD price in HUF,
-EUR price in HUF
+EUR price in HUF,
-GBP price in HUF
+GBP price in HUF,
 CHF price in HUF